Published 10:52 IST, January 8th 2020

 "It happens.
 I wasn't aiming to do that, so it's just it went out of control, unfortunately."

-Asked if he will be punished by his parents, he joked: "Maybe I'll stay in my room for three days, grounded by my far."
-Despite his meltdown and loss to Kyrgios, Tsitsipas said he was happy with how he was doing heading into opening Grand Slam of year at Melbourne Park this month.
+Asked if he will be punished by his parents, he joked: "Maybe I'll stay in my room for three days, grounded by my father."
+Despite his meltdown and loss to Kyrgios, Tsitsipas said he was happy with how he was doing heading into the opening Grand Slam of the year at Melbourne Park this month.
 He has so far totted up just one win out of three, also losing to Canada's Denis Shapovalov in two tough tie-break sets while thrashing world number seven Alexander Zverev.

 Advertisement